han41858/angular-ko/aio/content/guide/workspace-config.md

 ### 빌드 옵션 변경

 <!--
-By default, a `production` configuration is defined, and the `ng build` command has `--prod` option that builds using this configuration.
-The `production` configuration sets defaults that optimize the app in a number of ways, such as bundling files, minimizing excess whitespace, removing comments and dead code, and rewriting code to use short, cryptic names ("minification").
+Angular CLI comes with two build configurations: `production` and `development`.
+By default, the `ng build` command uses the `production` configuration, which applies a number of build optimizations, including:
+* Bundling files
+* Minimizing excess whitespace
+* Removing comments and dead code
+* Rewriting code to use short, mangled names (minification)

 You can define and name additional alternate configurations (such as `stage`, for instance) appropriate to your development process.
-Some examples of different build configurations are `stable`, `archive` and `next` used by AIO itself, and the individual locale-specific configurations required for building localized versions of an app.
+Some examples of different build configurations are `stable`, `archive` and `next` used by AIO itself, and the individual locale-specific configurations required for building localized versions of an application.
 For details, see [Internationalization (i18n)](guide/i18n#merge-aot).

 You can select an alternate configuration by passing its name to the `--configuration` command line flag.